 Congratulations seniors, graduation is right around the corner!
-Now, think about all the challenges – academic, social or personal – you experienced to get to this point and share it for a chance to be published, win $500 and inspire others!
+Now, think about all the challenges – academic, social or personal – you experienced to get to this point and share it for a chance to be published, win up to $500 and inspire others!

 Since 2012, the Excel in the Estrie! essay challenge has celebrated the success of high school seniors and helped them to think proactively about their future in the Estrie region.
 Offered by Make Way For YOUth, a project from Townshippers’ Association, the challenge was originally launched alongside the regional Hooked on School Week activities to celebrate school perseverance.
 Judging and winners are announced in late spring.

 We want to hear your stories about overcoming obstacles on your path to educational success and want to know how you see yourself, in the future, living and working in the Townships.
 So, enter today and share your story!
 [Read on for full criteria.]